17hoehbr/apple-music-electron/README.md

 ```$ yarn dist```

-This will automatically generate a .deb package and an AppImage file.
+This will automatically generate several package outputs.
 Additional outputs can be configured by modifying the target value in package.json.
 All options can be found here https://www.electron.build/configuration/linux